 Graphene Flagship Associate Member Nu Quantum promises new quantum devices thanks to 2D and layered materials

-Launched in late 2018, Nu Quantum recently became an Associate Member of the EU-funded Graphene Flagship project.
+Launched in late 2018, Nu Quantum recently became an Associated Member of the EU-funded Graphene Flagship project.
 The start-up, a spin off from the Cavendish Laboratory at Graphene Flagship partner the University of Cambridge, UK, specialises in single-photon quantum technology that is set to create unbreakable encryption keys.